ziishaned/learn-regex/README.md

 mouthful, you will usually find the term abbreviated as "regex" or "regexp".
 Regular expression is used for replacing a text within a string, validating form, extract a substring from a string based upon a pattern match, and so much more.

-Imagine you are writing an application and you want to set the rules when user choosing their username.
-We want the username can contains letter, number, underscore and hyphen.
+Imagine you are writing an application and you want to set the rules for when a user chooses their username.
+We want to allow the username to contain letters, numbers, underscores and hyphens.
 We also want to limit the number of characters in username so it does not look ugly.
 We use the following regular expression to validate a username:
 <br/><br/>
 <p align="center">
 <img src="https://i.imgur.com/ekFpQUg.png" alt="Regular expression">